ballerina-platform/ballerina-dev-website/swan-lake/other/network-communication/WebSocket/websocket.md

 #### Connection close example

-An example implementation of this remote function, which logs the information about the connection closure is shown below.
+An example implementation of this remote method, which logs the information about the connection closure is shown below.

 ```ballerina
 remote function onClose(websocket:Caller caller, int statusCode,